Nasdanika Graph module provides classes for visiting and processing graphs with two types of relationships between graph elements:

 • Country, state, county, city, street, house, people living in that house; family relationships between people and ownership relationships between people and houses.

-• Diagrams, such as Drawio diagrams with a diagram file (resource) containing a document which contains pages, pages containing layers, and layers containing nodes and connections.
+• Diagrams, such as Drawio diagrams with a diagram file (resource) containing a Document which contains pages, pages containing layers, and layers containing nodes and connections.
 Nodes may be nested.
 Nasdanika Drawio is a module for working with Drawio diagrams.
 It is built on top of this module.

 • Processes/(work)flows - processes consist of activities and nested processes.
 Activities are connected by transitions.
-Nasdanika Flow is an example of such process/flow.

 • Distributed systems, such as cloud solutions - availability zones, data centers, clusters, nodes, pods, containers, processes inside containers.
 All of them communicating to each other via network connections.